poychang/vnext.blog.poychang.net/themes/cactus/README.md

   theme: themename
 ```

-where each of the parameters are the respective values ​​provided during the configuration of the Utterances:
+where each of the parameters are the respective values provided during the configuration of the Utterances:

 * `repo`:  the repository Utterances will connect to.
 * `issue_term`: the mapping between blog posts and GitHub issues.